 If you need a primer, here is a walkthrough to take a perfect photo booth picture.

 - After locating your booth, duck behind the half-curtain and take a seat on the stool.
-If you are taking the picture with friends, see if all of your smiling faces are reflected in the dark reflective glass in front of you.
+If you are taking the picture with friends or a loved one, see if all of your smiling faces are reflected in the dark reflective glass in front of you.
 There may be a rectangle drawn onto the glass, indicating exactly what the image will cover.
 If you are too high or too low, adjust the seat by spinning up or down.

 - Once you are ready, pop in your change.
 The first picture starts with a flash – smile!
 There will be a gap of 10 seconds between snaps so change up your pose and watch for the blinking light to indicate the next shot.
 Note: Do not put your money in until you are prepared as the pictures will automatically begin once the money is inserted.

 - After the last photo has been taken, the strip begins developing.
 In about 5 minutes a finished photo strip will drop into the slot.